 I think the easiest way to start time blocking is to use a spreadsheet or piece of paper to create a grid for the days of the week and the times of the day.
 Making a time map can get messy so my preference is the spreadsheet.
 If you are using paper use a pencil or erasable pens.

-You can get my template spreadsheet in google drive here to work with a time block schedule for your student.
+You can get my template spreadsheet in this free Trello Template here to work with a time block schedule for your student.
+I link to articles on the Trello Template that goes over my time blocking method.

 How to organize my time to study better than ever?